A variable containing a string does not need quotes

 several arguments are here

-Since we quoted the arguments, the array is expanded into three different arguments for our count_args function call.
-If we want to make sure that myarray is expanded into exactly one argument, we have to surround it with quotes:
+Since we quoted the arguments, fish expands them into three different arguments for our count_args function call.
+If we want to make sure that fish expands myarray into exactly one argument, we need to surround it with quotes:

 $ count_args "$myarray"